litstack/litstack/docs/docs/crud/actions.md

 ## Fields

 Form fields can be added to the confirm modal of an action.
 The values of these fields are passed to the action.
+This allows you, for example, to let the user type in a message to be sent by mail, as shown the following example.

 ```php
 use Illuminate\Support\Collection;